AsherTeo/Building-a-Mobile-Specification-Classifier-Using-Azure-ML-SDK-AutoML/README.md

 ## 4. Model FineTuning
 - **Tuning method: Optuna was used to fine-tune hyperparameters for each model.**
+- **Best models: The table below shows the performance of top models after fine-tuning.**

   | Scaler             | Model | Precision | Recall   | F1 Score | Accuracy  |
 |--------------------|-------|-----------|----------|----------|-----------|
 | StandardScaler()    | SVM    | 0.937639  | 0.936875 | 0.936813 | 0.936875  |